ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/tf-oci.md

 Your Oracle Cloud Infrastructure account is now authenticated using your Terraform provider scripts.

 {{% notice Note %}}
-If you use `apply` and you try to `plan` again, you won't see the output anymore.
-You could see it again if you `destroy` first.
+After you run `apply` and you try to `plan` again, you won't see the output anymore.
+You can see it again if you run `terraform destroy` first.
 {{% /notice %}}

 ## Create an Ampere compute instance

-To create your first ARM compute instance, several other resources are required such as:
+To create your first Arm compute instance, several other resources are required:

 - a virtual cloud network (VCN)
 - a subnet (public)